Densaugeo/paraforge/README.md

   * Try to de-abstract the many layers to get from a top-level Python call to actual geometry code.
 The Python wrappers for wasm_calls are gone now!
 Can I remove more layers?
-  * Change selection data structure from Vector to HashSet
 - Basic geometries
   * Plane
   * Some spheres